Dusselig/Dusselig/README.md

 </div>
 ### A quick overview of myself
 Hello there!
 I'm a game developer from germany.

 I started making private mods and map in 2016 and tried Blender,Unity and VS Code for the first time in 2021.

-Currently learnig game -design & -engineering since 2024 at [Designschule Schwerin ](https://designschule.de) I am working currently on my 4.SemesterProject & reusable and independent movement scripts.
+Currently learnig game -design & -engineering since 2024 at [Designschule Schwerin. ](https://designschule.de)

+I am working currently on my 4.SemesterProject & reusable and independent movement scripts.

 *   See my projects [dusselig.itch.io](http://dusselig.itch.io)